instructor-ai/instructor/tutorials/README.md

 ## Installation

 We utilise the Graphviz package in this tutorial series.
 If you don't have it on hand, you should download it.
 Mac users can do so by running `brew install graphviz` while Linux users can try `sudo apt install graphviz` ( modify to your system specific package manager).
+Here is a link to their official [documentation](Install Graphviz based on your operation system https://graphviz.org/download/)

 If you're encountering an error like the following when trying to run graphviz after installing it, just restart the notebook and verify you've got graphviz installed by running `dot -v` in your shell.